RISCfuture/rss-debrider/README.md

 ```

 to generate a docarchive at
-`.build/plugins/Swift-DocC/outputs/SwiftMETAR.doccarchive`.
+`.build/plugins/Swift-DocC/outputs/rss-debrider.doccarchive`.
 You can open this
 docarchive file in Xcode for browseable API documentation.
 Or, within Xcode,
-open the SwiftMETAR package in Xcode and choose **Build Documentation** from the
+open the rss-debrider package in Xcode and choose **Build Documentation** from the
 **Product** menu.